abinash124/INFOX-Connect-NodeJS/README.md

 - [passport](https://github.com/jaredhanson/passport) - For handling user authentication
 - [stripe](https://stripe.com/docs/stripe-js/) - For handling credit card transaction securely.
 - [csurf](https://github.com/expressjs/csurf) - Middleware for validating user session and securely by creating a CSRF token.
---[nodemon](https://github.com/remy/nodemon) - Dependency to check changes in the code and update the effect automatically on the server.
+- [nodemon](https://github.com/remy/nodemon) - Dependency to check changes in the code and update the effect automatically on the server.
+- [gravatar](https://github.com/emerleite/node-gravatar) - A library to generate Gravatar URLs in Node.js Based on gravatar specs.

 ## Application skeleton